menu icon

 • Flavor: I cannot say enough about the depth of flavor this sauce has.
 The sofrito alone transforms the ketchup into something completely different.

 • Easy to make: All the ingredients are readily available at home.
-Check out my recipe for homemade sofrito to help you make this savory dipping sauce.
+Check out my recipe for a homemade Puerto Rican sofrito to help you create this savory dipping sauce.
 This is an excellent recipe for using some of your freshly made sofrito.

 • Long shelf-life: Because everything involved has a long shelf-life, this will also have a long shelf-life.
 I have kept my sofrito in the fridge for at least three months and have not thrown it out because it went bad.